csdms/bmi-r/README.md

 The original form of the BMI R mappings were created by Stefan Verhoeven at the Netherlands eScience Center.
 See his version at
 <https://github.com/eWaterCycle/bmi-r>.
-This version of the BMI R
+The CSDMS version of the BMI R
 mappings grew out of his work.

 This work is supported by the U.S. National Science Foundation under